openstack-archive/tripleo-docs/doc/source/ci/ruck_rover_primer.rst

 In other cases bugs may be deprioritized - for example if the job is non voting or is not in the promotion criteria then any related bugs are less likely to be getting the rover's attention.
-If you are interested in such jobs or bugs then you should go to #freenode oooq channel and find the folks with "ruck" or "rover" in their nick and harrass them about it!
+If you are interested in such jobs or bugs then you should go to #OFTC oooq channel and find the folks with "ruck" or "rover" in their nick and harrass them about it!

 Of course for other cases there are bona fide bugs with the `TripleO CI code`_